UCSD-ECEMAE-148/Markdown-Instructions/100-UCSD Robocar Framework/100-UCSD Robocar Framework.md

 ```

 If some googly eyes pop up, X_11 is ready to go.
 IF X_11 PORT FORWARDING IS NOT SETUP, follow steps [here](https://gitlab.com/djnighti/ucsd_robo_car_simple_ros/-/blob/master/x11_forwarding_steps.txt) to get it set up.
 Then come back here to continue the steps below.

+#### X-Forwarding Without the Virtual Machine
+On windows, I recommend downloading moba xterm, which should have x11-forwarding set up by default https://mobaxterm.mobatek.net/
+On mac, you can download xquartz from xquartz.org.
+Here is a link describing how to set it up: https://drive.google.com/file/d/1ozFIgeIVAWg04S_bMru95JwThPDrq6Fk/view?usp=sharing

 #### 4.2.2 Update Docker Daemon